Have the Ultimate Family Mardi Gras Party Without Leaving Home

-Gather your friends for a midwinter holiday celebration full of bright colors, elaborate dishes, and fun.
+Gather your family for a midwinter holiday celebration full of bright colors, elaborate dishes, and fun.
 Mardi Gras is celebrated all around the world on the day before Ash Wednesday as a way to indulge before the start of Lent.
 The holiday has been celebrated in New Orleans on a grand scale, including parades and masquerades, since the early 1700s when the French settled there.
-Today, the city draws millions for its annual festivities.
+In most recent years, the city draws millions for its annual festivities.
 Plan the ultimate Mardi Gras party with our ideas for decorations, activities, and delicious food.

 Mardi Gras Party Decor